Fit education — Elila USA

 Age and tissue migration

 As women age, tissue softens and migrates downward.
 Upper back and shoulder volume reduces, narrowing the functional strap corridor — straps need to come closer together to stay on the reduced shoulder surface.
 The tissue that migrated accumulates below the underbust, contributing to a rounder body shape in that zone and compounding band anchoring challenges.
-The older plus-size customer often needs both a shallower wing for band anchoring and straps set closer together simultaneously.
-A fitter cannot rely on how a style fit her five or ten years ago.
+For some older plus-size customers, tissue migration may affect both the torso and the shoulder simultaneously — meaning both wing height and strap placement may need to be reassessed.
+Each customer's body geometry will tell a different story; the fitter's job is to read it fresh rather than apply a formula.

 Slope is entirely independent of width, tissue profile, and age.
 It describes the angle of the shoulder relative to the neck and affects strap tension and staying power on any body.
 A broad-shouldered woman can have significant slope.
 A narrow-shouldered woman can have perfectly level shoulders.
 Assess slope separately — always.